 Safety helmets for rescue workers: Certifications and ideas to buy the good one

-Protective helmets are essential, especially for EMS workers and Fire Safety Professionals.
+Safety and protective helmets are essential, especially for EMS workers and firefighters.

-The subject of protective headgear is increasingly on the agenda amongst rescue workers.
+The need for a safety helmet as protective headgear is increasingly on the agenda amongst rescue workers.
 Statistics around accidents highlight that lack of appropriate protective headgear has compromised persons health or even life.
 Here we are not talking about sports, but more generally in any situation that exposes the most delicate part of our body – the head – to the risk of violent impact.

-American research carried out by NIOSH, the National Institute for Occupational Safety and Health, concluded that EMS workers are exposed to a high level of danger.
+American research carried out by NIOSH, the National Institute for Occupational Safety and Health (link to the official website at the end of the article), concluded that EMS workers are exposed to a high level of danger.
 Ambulance professionals are often involved in accidents while moving the patient.
 With this in mind, the ambulance van is designed down to the last detail to reduce damages to anybody inside it, be they patient or worker.
-But you have to think about the most crucial part of the patient handling: the outside.
+But you have to think about the most crucial scenario of patient handling: outdoor.

-What are the main requirements for a safety helmet?
+What are the main requirements for safety helmets?

 Since injuries and fatal injuries to the head are widespread, the NIOSH institute is promoting amongst rescue workers and paramedics inside ambulances the use of a protective, non-encumbering and light helmet.